HeizerSpider/Deep-Learning-Journey/README.md

 instead remembers the images (also more computationally expensive) - performs well on training data but very poorly on data not seen during training

 - How to know if underfitting/overfitting has occured?
 For overfitting, check for Accuracy of training set against validation set (training set will be very good, whereas validation set will result in poor reading)
 For underfitting, may be abit harder to diagnose but if Accuracy of training vs validation set is similar but low in value, then it is most likely underfitting

 - What are some different neural network architectures?
-- Recurrent neural networks (RNNs)
+a) Recurrent neural networks (RNNs)
-- Convolutional neural networks (CNNs)
+b) Convolutional neural networks (CNNs)
-- Feedforward Neural Network
+c) Feedforward Neural Network
-- Radial Basis Function Neural Network
+d) Radial Basis Function Neural Network
-- [THE LIST GOES ON...]
+e) [THE LIST GOES ON...] -refer to image below for more architectures

 ![Neural Networks](https://www.digitalvidya.com/wp-content/uploads/2019/01/Image-1-2.png)

 Learning Process:
 i)  Feedforward calculations to produce prediction
 ii) Calculate the error
 iii) Backpropagate error and update weights to minimize error

 i)